 What You Need to Know about Italian Electricity

-The photo shows a normal Italian power socket.
-To access it with an adapter that connects to a typical American power plug, you'll need an adapter like the one shown in the photo on the next page or on this list of recommended power adapters and converters.
+The photo above shows a normal Italian power socket.
+To access it with an adapter that connects to a typical American power plug, you'll need an adapter like the one shown in the photo below, or one of these recommended power adapters and converters.

 What You Need to Use Your Electrical Items in Italy